 When it comes to types of startup funding, there are a lot of options to consider.

-But what do they all mean?
-What’s an angel?
+So, what do all the types of funding mean?
+What are angel investors?
 How does series funding work?
 What does equity funding entail?
-What’s the best way to land investment from a venture capital firm?
+What’s the best way to land an investment from a venture capital firm?
 Is crowdfunding actually legitimate?
 Is external funding the best option?

-As Startups.com Founder and CEO Wil Schroeter likes to say, “There’s no ‘fun’ in funding.’”
+As Startups.com Founder and CEO Wil Schroter likes to say, “There’s no ‘fun’ in funding.’”
 But it doesn’t have to be terrifying, either.
 There are many different funding options to navigate in the early stages of a startup.

-Let's explore the five most common types of startup funding, with links to more detailed explorations of each.
+Let's explore the five most common types of startup funding sources, with links to more detailed explorations of each type of funding.

 Series funding is when a startup raises rounds of funds, each one higher than the next and each one increasing the value of the business.
 It’s described alphabetically: Series A, B, C, D, and E.